aws-samples/serverless-patterns/cloudwatch-metric-streams-firehose-terraform/README.md

     ```

 ## How it works
-When AWS services are provisioned, the listed metrics(in the IaC) will be captured and streamed to Kinesis Firehose.
+When AWS services are provisioned, the listed metrics(in the IaC) will be captured and streamed to Amazon Data Firehose.
 The destination in this case is a S3 bucket, where the metrics are saved.
 The code is configured to eu-west-2, but can be changed to any desired region.

 ![pattern](Images/pattern.png)